pd-cbell/financial-dashboard/README.md

 - **[Node.js](https://nodejs.org/)** (Required for running the local server)
 - **[Git](https://git-scm.com/)** (To clone the repository)
 - A modern web browser (Chrome, Firefox, Edge, or Safari)
+- Crux Payloads are located in the Crux - Export.json file in the financial-dashboard root

 ---